-Many brands of recording software and nonlinear editors include scopes and meters to help analyze sound.
+Many brands of digital audio workstations (DAWs) and other music production software include scopes and meters to help analyze sound.
 These can show you a mic’s frequency response, its off-axis attenuation, and other helpful pieces of data.
 While they’re no substitute for careful listening, they can help you better understand what you’re hearing—or what you’re not hearing—when testing your microphone.

 Try before you buy